Frequently Asked Questions About Chiropractic Care in Buffalo

 What conditions do chiropractors treat?

 When many people think of chiropractors, spinal adjustments are the first and only treatment that comes to mind.
 The truth is that chiropractors are equipped to treat a wide range of conditions related to acute or chronic pain.
 The main motivator to visit a chiropractor is for neck or back pain, or both.
 In order to treat these types of injuries or conditions, an intensive process must be completed on the patient in order to make sure the best treatment plan is utilized.
-At BCA, we perform physical examinations and sometimes utilize diagnostic imaging tests to ensure we’re taking the right approach to back pain before beginning treatments like manual adjustments.
+At BCA-PT, we perform physical examinations and sometimes utilize diagnostic imaging tests to ensure we’re taking the right approach to back pain before beginning treatments like manual adjustments.

 Did you know that chiropractic care can also help with headaches?
 Current evidence shows that chiropractic care is effective in treating cervicogenic and tension headaches, and evidence shows that chiropractic care lessens the instances of migraines for a patient.

 Chiropractic care can also be used with other conditions such as fibromyalgia, which is a painful condition that affects the bones and muscles.
 In this instance, the chiropractic treatment includes a more gentle approach to return the bones to their natural position, which helps those with fibromyalgia function properly and more comfortably.
 Chiropractic care can also help with asthma.

 Altogether, chiropractic care is useful in treating a wide range of acute and chronic pain.
 If you’re experiencing pain of any kind, or would like to be preventative with your care, our BCA-PT chiropractors are here to help you.

 Is chiropractic treatment safe?